Physalia86/physalia-invasion-genomics-course/DayOne/DayOne_tutorial.md

   ylab("PC2 (1.34%)")
 ```
 This PCA plot should show four main clusters, three of which are invasive (with the other corresponding to native and expanded populations).
 Does this meet your expectations?
-What does it say about the likely order of population establishment?
-How closely related are the three invasive populations?
+What does it say about thow closely related the expanded and invasive populations are to the native ones?
 Does this make sense?

 ### Admixture
 Let's look at admixture patterns using the LEA package in R. First, install the packages: